mustansirsabir/folio/_pages/about.md

 ---
-layout: about
+layout: About
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG20220724143742.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Software Engineer with over 10 years of experience in the development and delivery of software solutions.
+I have a proven track record of success in leading and managing teams, as well as working independently.
+I am skilled in a variety of programming languages and technologies, including .NET Core/Framework, Java, Python, and RESTful Web API.

+I am a highly motivated and dynamic individual with a passion for learning and developing new skills.
+I am also a team player with excellent communication and problem-solving skills.

+In my previous role at Acme Corporation, I was responsible for the design, development, and delivery of a number of successful software projects.
+I have a proven ability to meet or exceed client expectations, and I am always looking for ways to improve the efficiency and effectiveness of my work.

+I am seeking a challenging environment where I can use my skills and experience to make a significant contribution to the success of a company.
+I am also interested in opportunities to mentor and develop other software engineers.

+If you are looking for a highly skilled and experienced Software Engineer with a proven track record of success, I would be happy to discuss my qualifications with you in more detail.